SumitJain01/zeller-app/README.md

 ```

 ### Data Flow
-1. **Initial Load**: Fetch from local database first, then sync with GraphQL
+1. **Initial Load**:
+   - Open/create the local SQLite database.
+   - If there are no local customers and AppSync is configured, fetch from GraphQL once and seed the database.
+2. **Create/Update/Delete**:
-2. **Create/Update/Delete**: Operations performed on local database immediately
+   - Operations are always performed on the local database immediately.
-3. **Sync**: Pull-to-refresh fetches latest data from GraphQL API
+   - If `ENABLE_REMOTE_MUTATIONS` is `true`, the app will also attempt the matching GraphQL mutation, falling back to local-only behaviour on failure.
+3. **Refresh**:
+   - Pull-to-refresh reloads customers from SQLite to ensure the UI reflects the latest local state.
+4. **Offline**:
-4. **Offline**: App continues to work with local data when network is unavailable
+   - The app continues to work entirely from local data when the network is unavailable; remote GraphQL calls are best-effort only for seeding and (optionally) mutations.

 ## Database Schema